kacsacsa/magical-fonix/README.md

 # magical-fonix
-Welcome to the project
+Welcome to the project,
-Please don't be rude
+Please don't be rude,
+And respect the ducks!!!!!